ccopeland-arch/Regulatory-Reporting-Tracker/README.md

 # Regulatory-Reporting-Tracker
-Tracker and repository of filing required for our multiple jurisdictions.
+Tracker and repository of filings required for our multiple jurisdictions.